jonny561201/aws_terraform_env_deploy/README.md

 ## Demo Terraform Multi-Env Deploy using Workspaces
+### Why Terraform?
+* Version your Infrastructure
+* Simplified configuration files over CloudFormation
+* Infrastructure as code that is in lockstep with feature/code deployments
+* Supports a Myriad of Cloud Providers
+* Can spawn up infrastructure across different Cloud Platforms

 ### Steps
 1. Zip application to deploy & append version number to file
 2. Execute `terraform init` in deployments directory on first use